Gather. Grow. Go.

 Pastor Hauser

-May 30th, 2018 – Pastor Weis was called home to heaven.
+May 30th, 2018 – Pastor Weis’ battle with cancer ended when he was healed fully and called home to heaven.

 Pastor Schmidt